BlertonHoti/CalendarScheduler/README.md

 a add event will pop up you can add events and then a counter in middle of a date will pop up thats the counter of events and when you click the counter on the bottom left you can see events of that date in more detail and also by selecting events you can change or event delete those events.
+Btw is still work in progress because it does need some code complexity correction.